tastyigniter/docs/extend/widgets.md

 Widgets in TastyIgniter are the admin equivalent of frontend [components](../customize/components).
 The major difference is that admin widgets use PHP arrays for configuration and are linked specifically to admin pages.

-Widget classes reside in the extension's `src/Widgets` directory.
+Widget classes reside in the `src/Widgets` directory of an extension.
 Widgets may include assets and partials to enhance functionality.
 Here's an example of a typical widget directory structure:

 ```yaml
 author/